ustrobot/DlangProjectsTeam/DlangAIClient/README.md

 | Variable | Required | Description |
 |----------|----------|-------------|
 | `GROQ_API_KEY` | Yes | Your Groq API key for LLM access |

+### Data Persistence

+The application automatically saves your chat conversations and settings:

+- **Location**: `~/.dlang-ai-client/chat_context.json`
+- **Auto-save**: Conversations are saved when you exit the application
+- **Auto-load**: Previous conversations are restored when you restart
+- **Backup**: Create backups of this file if you want to preserve specific conversations

+To reset your conversation history, simply delete the `chat_context.json` file in your home directory.

 ```bash
 export GROQ_API_KEY="your-api-key-here"